jinpark1/PUBLIC_nooganaega-nft-mint-master/README.md

 ### Running the Project
 npm run dev

-## Challenges and Learning
-One of the significant challenges was generating 9001 unique arts, creating Smart Contract, integrating them with IPFS, and incorporating them into the DApp.
-This process required careful consideration of various security aspects and ensuring a seamless user experience.

 ## Future Enhancements
 Future plans include expanding the DApp's functionality to allow users to connect their wallets and interact with additional smart contracts for staking, DeFi, swapping, and engaging in a social community.